 How to implement Kanban?

 Kanban is a workflow management system that is easy to introduce and maintain.
-It only takes sticking with a few simple rules, to revolutionise how you work and how you perceive tasks, to increase productivity and reduce waste.
+It only takes sticking with a few simple rules, to revolutionize how you work and how you perceive tasks, to increase productivity and reduce waste.

 Step 1: Visualize workflow

 For Kanban to be effective, the team needs to visualize the workflow.
 This involves breaking down the process into distinctive steps and tracking the flow of work going through them on a Kanban Board.
-Kanban Boards act as information radiators that clearly communicate the status of the current work to the entire team, fostering communication and team collaboration.
+Kanban Boards act as information radiators that communicate the status of the current work to the entire team, fostering communication, and team collaboration.

 Step 2: Limit Work in Progress

 It doesn’t benefit anyone to have lots of work in progress but not to accomplish anything at the end of the day.
 Kanban allows one to control the work in progress to ensure the maximum flow of an item from start to finish, from the idea into the hands of the customer.